NAPAC : Supporting Recovery From Childhood Abuse

 At Aspen Medical Practice we have doctors who are able to fit and replace intrauterine contraceptions (coils) and Nexplanons (contraceptive implants).

-Dr Fisher, Dr Meade, Dr Sarkar and Dr Wilson all fit, remove and replace contraceptive implants – Nexplanons.
+Dr Fisher, Dr Meade, Dr Sarkar, Dr Andrews and Dr Wilson all fit, remove and replace contraceptive implants – Nexplanons.

 Dr Meade, Dr R Khalid, Dr Sarkar, and Dr Wilson all fit and replace intrauterine contraceptive devices – copper coils (last five to 10 years).